AltagiAbdallah/HOUSING_PRICE_PREDICTION_AND_MARKET_SEGMENTATION_IN_KUALA_LUMPURE/README.md

 ### Prerequisites

 * A Google account to access Google Colab.
-* My `housing_data.csv` dataset.
+* My `data_kaggle.csv` dataset.
 I recommend uploading this file directly to your Colab session or connecting your Google Drive.

 ### Steps to Run